Chart Color Schemes

 Manly was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Manly's population shows high cultural diversity, with 16.6% speaking a language other than English at home and 42.5% born overseas.
-Christianity is the predominant religion in Manly, accounting for 42.6% of its population.
-Notably, Judaism is overrepresented compared to Greater Sydney, making up 0.5% versus 0.8%.
+Manly's cultural diversity was notable, with 16.6% speaking a language other than English at home and 42.5% born overseas.
+Christianity was the predominant religion, representing 42.6%.
+Judaism was overrepresented at 0.5%, compared to Greater Sydney's 0.8%.

 Frequently Asked Questions - Diversity